mfaisal0678/MFCMAPI/README.md

 You have a very powerful tool called MFCMAPI.
 This tool allows you to investigate Outlook issues.

-***Warning !*** Do take note, this tool can change raw data so be careful what you modify or delete as it may be difficult to reverse.
-Rather work with someone that understands MAPI and Exchange to assist you with this.
+`#4F07F4 ***Warning !*** Do take note, this tool can change raw data so be careful what you modify or delete as it may be difficult to reverse.
+Rather work with someone that understands MAPI and Exchange to assist you with this.`

 ## There are a few steps involved in running this tool: